 COVID-19: Vaccine information, visitor restrictions, testing, treatment, and additional resources

 Home > Health Library > Noise-Induced Hearing Loss

 Noise-induced hearing loss usually affects both ears.
-But one ear may be affected more than the other if you have had repeated, long-term exposure to a loud sound that is always coming from the same direction, such as gunfire that is always near the same ear.
+But one ear may be affected more than the other if you've had repeated, long-term exposure to a loud sound that always comes from the same direction.
+An example is gunfire that's always near the same ear.

 Current as of: